- Practice Areas

 Determine Your Needs, Goals and Objectives

-Once a Participation Agreement is signed, you, your spouse and your lawyers meet to develop an understanding of each other’s needs, goals and objectives, and create individual and shared goals for the future.
-Once you have reached an understanding of your goals and objectives, you will work to generate a number of options for resolving your issues.
-If necessary, you and your spouse can involve other experts to assist you at this stage of the process, including financial neutrals (for example, a financial planner, appraiser or mortgage broker), parenting experts to assist in resolving parenting issues, and divorce coaches to provide support with the emotional aspects of the collaborative process.
+Once a Participation Agreement is signed, the parties meet to develop an understanding of each other’s needs, goals and objectives, and create individual and shared goals for the future to assist them in generating options for resolving the issues between them.
+If necessary, the parties can agree to involve other experts to assist them throughout this process, including financial professionals to assist with money and financial issues, parenting experts to assist in resolving parenting issues, and divorce coaches to provide support with the emotional aspects of the collaborative process.

 Evaluate Options for Resolving the Issues

-Once you have generated options for resolving your issues, the collaborative team assists in evaluating options based on your goals.
+Once the parties have generated options for resolving their issues, the collaborative team assists in evaluating options based on the parties’ goals.
 At all stages throughout the process, your Registered Collaborative Family Lawyer will ensure that your legal rights and obligations are considered.

 Finalize an Agreement

-After an agreement is reached, your lawyer will work with your spouse’s lawyer to prepare all of the documentation that is necessary to implement your agreement, including a Separation Agreement and Divorce Judgment, if necessary.
-If you are unable to reach an agreement, you may choose to pursue another dispute resolution mechanism, including mediation, arbitration, or court.
-Should either party opt to proceed to court, the collaborative process will come to an end, and both parties’ collaborative lawyers must cease to represent them.
+After an agreement is reached, your lawyer will work with the other parties’ lawyer to prepare all of the documentation that is necessary to implement your agreement, including a Separation Agreement and Divorce Judgment, if necessary.

-Family breakdown is a difficult process for individuals and their families.
-While there are many options available to people who have experienced relationship breakdown, such as mediation, or a traditional litigation approach, there are many reasons to consider Collaborative Family Law.
+Family breakdown is a difficult process for individuals and for their families.
 A Collaborative Family Law process can reduce some of the stress and conflict which is often experienced by parties who are engaged in the court system.
 Some of the reasons that people choose collaborative law are: